holland-backup/holland/docs/source/config.rst

 For all hook commands, Holland will perform simple text substitution substitution on the three parameters:

-  * hook - name of the hook being called (one of: pre-backup-command, post-backup-command, backup-failure-command)
+  * hook - name of the hook being called (one of: before-backup-command, after-backup-command, failed-backup-command)
   * backupdir - path to the current backup directory (e.g. /var/spool/holland/mysqldump/YYYYmmdd_HHMMSS)
   * backupset - name of the backupset being run (e.g. 'mysql-lvm')